 The Utah Department of Natural Resources sourced Utah fire data for the previous 20 years.
 300 GPS points 100 m inside of burn boundaries were used to compile national GIS layers including topography, land use and cover, human impacts, and climate data.
 Habitats were dominated by Pinyon Pine and Juniper, with common understory plant communities dominated by Asteraceae and Poaceae.
 Sites were spread across Utah from 38.5 to 41.6 deg latitude and ranged in elevation between 1483m and 2969m, with a median elevation of 1660m (Fig. 1).
 The annual mean temperature at sites ranged from -7.9C to -3.4C with a median of -5.0C.
 Soil types were predominantly a mixture Nielsen, Sterling, and Steed series.

 Using these and other site characteristics (see S.I.
 Table 1), we built a pairwise distance matrix for every possible combination of variables, and selected a subset of the 300 sites that had minimal land variation, but still maintained substantial ranges in burn chronology and annual mean temperature (see S.I.
 Fig. 1).
+Effort was made to reduce site variability, especially in plant community structure, and this took precedence over chronosequence sampling density.
 All raw site data and full code for selecting study sites can be found in the Supporting Information.

 Field Collection